HUMN 3009 Alternatives to Violence

 Coordinator Zulfan Tadjoeddin Opens in new window

-Description The key tenet of this unit is the belief that there are superior alternatives to violence for peace building.
+Description The key tenet of this subject is the belief that there are superior alternatives to violence for peace building.
 Holistic development (including socio-cultural, political, economic, governance, etc.) provides the best and most constructive alternatives to violence.
-The unit examines different alternatives to violence within the broader context of peace and development studies.
+The subject examines different alternatives to violence within the broader context of peace and development studies.
 Students will be equipped with theoretical approaches to alternatives to violence and an ability to evaluate and apply those alternatives in social development contexts.

 School Social Sciences